KarthikL1729/Group_10_DSA_project/README.md

 # Declare a struct person array, consisting of a vector of pairs(defined by us) of people he/she meets and the day they meet, current station, current status.

+# If a person in the meet array has a meet date that is > 14 days before the current day, that entry will be dleted, as that person's status will not change.

 # Update status, station and meet vector depending on the day and data given.

 # Maintain stations as a graph (Mainly for q2, to calculate the safety values (take top three) and implement Dijkstra to find shortest path).